Volunteering if you are a qualified lawyer

 This page provides information if you wish to volunteer at Richmond Legal Advice Service (RLAS) and you are a qualified lawyer (What is meant by a “lawyer volunteer”).

-The information on this page provides answers to questions that are commonly asked of RLAS by potential volunteers.
+The information on this page provides answers to questions that potential volunteers commonly ask of RLAS.
 RLAS receives a number of enquiries from people wanting to gain practical legal experience and encourages them.

 I am a solicitor or barrister.
-In order to see clients or give advice do I need a practising certificate?
+To give advice do I need a practising certificate?

 You do not need current practising certificate to see and advise clients.